-Click here to view this document, published by the Center for Arms Control and Non-Proliferation, as a pdf.
+Click here to view this factsheet, published by the Council for a Livable World, as a pdf.

 As members of Congress closely examine the Joint Comprehensive Plan of Action (JCPOA) to prevent a nuclear-armed Iran, wide-ranging assertions are being made.
 Some questions are based on legitimate concerns, while other claims made by opponents of the deal are based on fiction.